 Sometimes I like to ‘take orders’ from my followers and readers.
-A few of you asked for a lectin-free chicken pot pie.
+A few of you asked for dinner recipes and a lectin-free and healthy chicken pot pie.
 I never had one before, but I had plenty of the more European version ‘vol au vent,’ and I was keen to try it.
 It turned out great, and the result didn’t disappoint but I let you make it and be the judge.
 It passed my husband’s test though, which is a big deal.

 I was not worried about the filling, but I was wondering what kind of lectin-free crust to make and how it will come out.
 I did some research online and came across this Perfect Paleo Pie Crust Recipe on FOOD REPUBLIC.
 So, since I did not want to reinvent the wheel, and this recipe seemed very close to what I’ve tried before, I decided to test it and see how it goes with this dish.